 Part 8: Northvolt Ett

 At the heart of Northvolt is Northvolt Ett.
-Unique to its design, Northvolt Ett will host active material preparation and recycling capacities, alongside cell assembly, and auxiliary processes.
+Unique to its design, Northvolt Ett hosts active material preparation and recycling capacities, alongside cell assembly, and auxiliary processes.

-To be developed as a phased built, the first quarter of Northvolt Ett be operational in 2021 and will produce 8 GWh worth of battery capacity per year.
-Fully built out, the factory will be one of the largest in the world – producing 32 GWh per year.
+To be developed as a phased build, the first phase of Northvolt Ett will be operational in 2021.
+Fully built, the factory will be one of the largest in the world – producing 40 GWh per year.

-From mine to product, battery manufacturing typically involves a complex supply chain, with multiple players fulfilling distinct roles...
+From mine to product, the battery industry typically involves a long supply chain and multiple independent players.